Azure/AppService/_posts/2022-12-23-n-tier-web-app.md

 toc_sticky: true
 ---

 Many applications will consist of more than just a single component.
-For example, you may have a frontend which is publicly accessible that connects to a backend database, storage account, key vault, another VM, or a combination of these, which makes up what's known as an n-tier application.
+For example, you may have a frontend which is publicly accessible that connects to a backend database, storage account, key vault, another VM, or a combination of these, which make up what's known as an n-tier application.
 It's important that applications like this are architected so that access is limited to privileged individuals and any component that is not intended for public consumptions is locked down to the greatest extent available for your use case.

 In this blog post, we'll walk through setting up a web app with a secure, network-isolated communication to a backend web app.
 All traffic will be isolated within your virtual network using virtual network integration and private endpoints.
 This configuration can be used for a number of use cases and it's architecture can be extended or modified, for example in [this blog post](https://azure.github.io/AppService/2021/04/22/Site-with-secure-backend-communication.html) where a web app securely connects to a backend cognitive service that detects the language of input text.
 For more information on n-tier applications including additional scenarios and multi-region considerations, see [Multi-region N-tier application](https://learn.microsoft.com/azure/architecture/reference-architectures/n-tier/multi-region-sql-server).
 Also, see the [Reliable Web App Pattern](https://github.com/Azure/reliable-web-app-pattern-dotnet) for additional context and details on deploying more complex scenarios.